 Please be aware that if you have requested to be contacted by email, please make sure we have your up-to-date email address and be sure to check your junk / spam folder.

-Please note: eReception should only be used for routine enquiries - please do NOT use eReception for urgent matters.
+Please note: Online Patient Traige should only be used for routine enquiries - please do NOT use this for urgent matters.
 If your matter is urgent please call the surgery on 01977 682202 between 8am and 6pm or if you are seriously unwell call 111 or 999.

-Please also be aware that if you are wanting to book an appointment with a GP or a nurse, eReception is for ROUTINE appointments ONLY and these may be up to 4 weeks in advance
+Please also be aware that if you are wanting to book an appointment with a GP or a Nurse, Online Patient Traige is for ROUTINE appointments ONLY

 Click on the icon to login to your SystmOnline account